 - Use a dialysate with a higher concentration of dextrose

 You can improve your dialysis results and your overall health by eating the right foods, including foods low in sodium and phosphorus.
-A dietitian can help you develop an individualized meal plan based on your weight; your personal preferences; and your remaining kidney function and other medical conditions, such as diabetes or high blood pressure.
+A dietitian can help you develop an individualized meal plan.
+Your diet will be based on your weight, your personal preferences, and your remaining kidney function and other medical conditions, such as diabetes or high blood pressure.